lacework/go-sdk/lwcomponent/DESIGN.md

 A second safety we should have is to check the SHA256 (256-bit) checksums of the downloaded binary or compressed file which should match with the one provided by (APIs) the new components internal service.

+### Create A New Component

+To create a new component, we need to define the following things:

+* Define the component type (binary, commands, or content)
+* For binary components, have cross-platform binaries (support windows, linux and osx)
+* Automate the release process via CD pipelines

+## Observability

+End to end observability?

+## Deprecations

+## Attribution to third-party tools

+## Open Questions:
+* Will there be components that doesn't have cross-platform support?
+If yes, document examples and add details about how to handle these cases
+* ...